soilwise-he/SoilWise-documentation/tech/docs/technical_components/monitoring.md

 - The monitoring system shall collect warning and error logs to provide guidance for system administrators.
 - The monitoring system shall offer the possibility to filter logged interactions based on the https status code, e.g. to identify 404's or 500's.

-System context and implementation hints for monitoring:
+## System context and implementation hints for monitoring

 - Monitoring connects with: all modules
 - Technologies used: Grafana, Portainer, Prometheus
 - External intgrations: Jira, Slack, PagerDuty, ...